first1apps/chrome-extensions/javascript-pause-keyboard-shortcut/README.md

 ## Pause Javascript via Keyboard Shortcut (Chrome Extension)

 Sometimes you need to pause javascript execution but you can't move your mouse or lose focus.
-This extension allows you to freeze the page without by pressing Pause on your keyboard.
+This extension allows you to freeze the page by pressing Pause on your keyboard.

 ### Usage: